-As managing partner, Dr. Huybert Groenendaal helps clients using risk analysis modeling techniques in a broad range of consulting projects in fields and industries that,among others, include pharmaceuticals, oil and gas, manufacturing and private equity.
-He has led engagements employing financial risk analysis, project costs estimation, pharmaco-economics, epidemiology, inventory optimization, mining and transportation.
+As managing director, Dr. Huybert Groenendaal helps clients in a broad range of industries that,among others, include pharmaceuticals, oil and gas, manufacturing and private equity.
+He has led engagements employing financial risk analysis, strategic decision-making, project costs estimation, inventory optimization, and supporting senior management with critical negotiations.
 Dr. Groenendaal has extensive experience in risk modeling and analysis for business development, financial valuation, R&D portfolios and portfolio evaluations in pharmaceuticals and medical devices.

-Dr. Groenendaal teaches a variety of risk analysis training courses including Risk Modeling in Drug Development, Financial Risk Modeling for Pharmaceuticals, Quantitative Risk Analysis, Introduction to Quantitative Project Cost and Schedule Risk Analysis, Corporate Finance Risk Analysis and customized courses at client sites.
-He also lectures on the use of risk modeling in business, at the executive MBA program at the Leeds School of Business, University of Colorado at Boulder and at the school of Management at the University of Texas at Dallas, and teaches two online risk analysis courses at Statistics.com.
+Dr. Groenendaal teaches a variety of risk analysis training courses including Financial Risk Modeling for Pharmaceuticals, Quantitative Risk Analysis, Introduction to Quantitative Project Cost and Schedule Risk Analysis, Corporate Finance Risk Analysis and customized courses at client sites.
+He also lectures on the use of risk modeling in business, at the executive MBA program at the Leeds School of Business, University of Colorado at Boulder, and teaches an online risk analysis course at Statistics.com.

-Dr. Groenendaal is an adjunct professor at Colorado State University and mentor at the Wharton Customer Analytics Initiative, Wharton School of Business.
+Dr. Groenendaal is an affiliate faculty at Colorado State University and was mentor at the Wharton Customer Analytics Initiative, Wharton School of Business.
 He has been an invited speaker at numerous international conferences and has published papers in various scientific journals.
 He holds a Masters in veterinary epidemiology from Wageningen University (NL), an MBA in Finance from The Wharton School of Business, University of Pennsylvania (USA) and a PhD in risk analysis from Wageningen University (NL).

 2. Practical Spreadsheet Risk Modeling for Management, Lehman, D, Groenendaal, H and G. Nolder.
 Chapman and Hall/CRC, September 1, 2011.
 Hardback textbook, 284 pages.
 To purchase from Amazon, select http://www.amazon.com/Practical-Spreadsheet-Risk-Modeling-Management/dp/1439855528